-Seidel (6-6, 260) recently reached out to Clemson offensive line coach Robbie Caldwell to express his interest.
-The interest is mutual, so Seidel has made arrangements to visit Clemson on March 10.
+The 6-foot-6, 260-pound rising junior recently reached out to Clemson offensive line coach Robbie Caldwell to express his interest.
+Caldwell reciprocated the interest, and Seidel has now made arrangements to visit Clemson on March 10.

 “I’ve always wanted to go to Clemson to play football, so I reached out to coach Caldwell, and I was fortunate enough that he looked at my game film and he liked it,” Seidel told TCI.
 “So I called him and luckily he answered, and we had a great conversation.”